Before You Adopt

 The Adoption Process

-- Take the pet portfolio of the animal you wish to adopt to the adoption reception desk.
+- Take the pet portfolio of the animal you wish to adopt to the adoption’s desk.
+This pet portfolio will be just outside of the room or on the wall corresponding to the kennel.

 Adopters can surrender their new animal with no fee within 15 to 30 days.
 Any return after 30 days, the adopter pays the full surrender fee.